pranav04katiyar/Java_Backend/src/OOPS/1_OOPS_Intro.md

 1. >Call by Value: Passing the value of the variable as an argument, so that the parameter is initialized with the value of the variable.
 2. >Call by Reference: Passing the address of the variable as an argument, so that the parameter is initialized with the address of the variable.

     > Java supports only Call by Value.

-*Interview Questions:*